Overview

 Custom Strategy

-Where appropriate, BWM also offers a Custom Portfolio Allocation strategy, which is a
+Where appropriate, BWM also offers a Custom Portfolio Allocation Strategy, which is a

-multiple account types and risk categories.
+account types and risk categories.

 Note: All investments involve the risk of loss, including (among other things) loss of principal, a